Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

     - **Private** teams are undiscoverable and can only be joined through an invitation received via email.

 >[!NOTE]
->Be aware that your team can be deleted by an Owner of the main organization anytime (even if you are an Owner too).
+>Be aware that your team can be deleted by an Owner of the main organization anytime even if they have only Members' permissions.
+This is particularly useful when the Owner of a team happen to be an employee, who left the company but didn't assign new owners to the teams they created.

 Click **Create**.
 Your team is created and you can find it in the _Teams_ tab.